qutech/QuMADA/docs/examples.rst

 		negative,
 		both

-		Defines for edge triggers if rising or falling flanks trigger and for pulse triggers if negative or positive pulses.
+		Defines if rising or falling flanks(pulses) trigger for edge triggers(pulse triggers).

 trigger_threshold [float]:
 		Defines the voltage level required to start trigger event.
 Any number, range is limited by instrument specifications.

 grid_interpolation [str]:
-		linear
-		nearest
-		exact
+		linear, nearest, exact

 		Defines the interpolation between setpoints for 2D sweeps (Details in MFLI Documentation, TODO)

 delay [float]:
 		Defines the time delay between the trigger signal and the start of the measurement.
-Some instruments (e.g. the MFLI) support negative delays, others don't support delays at all.
+Some instruments (e.g. the MFLI) support negative delays.
+Delays can reduce available buffer size in some cases

 num_points [int]:
 		Specify the number of points for the measurement.
 You can only define two of num_points, burst_duration and sampling_rate, the third one is calculated from the other two.
 Limited by buffer size.